The new hampshire delegation

 Given its small size, New Hampshire has difficulty proving its demographic diversity.
 The delegation consists of members who have served multiple terms, the longest being the senior senator, Jeanne Shaheen, since 2008.

-Of the four members in the 2022-2023 class, three are female, and one is male.
+Of the four class members, three are female, and one is male.
 Two delegation members have law degrees, while the other two do not.
-None are military veterans, nor minority representation.
+One is a military veteran.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)